David Bowie: Early life

-Despite its status it was, by the time David arrived in 1958, as rich in arcane ritual as any [English] public school.
-There were houses named after eighteenth-century statesmen like Pitt and Wilberforce.
-There was a uniform and an elaborate system of rewards and punishments.
-There was also an accent on languages, science and particularly design, where a collegiate atmosphere flourished under the tutorship of Owen Frampton.
-In David's account, Frampton led through force of personality, not intellect; his colleagues at Bromley Tech were famous for neither and yielded the school's most gifted pupils to the arts, a regime so liberal that Frampton actively encouraged his own son, Peter, to pursue a musical career with David, a partnership briefly intact thirty years later.

 Bowie's maternal half-brother, Terry Burns, was a substantial influence on his early life.
-Burns, who was 10 years older than him, had schizophrenia and seizures, and lived alternately at home and in psychiatric wards.
+Burns, who was 10 years older, had schizophrenia and seizures, and lived alternately at home and in psychiatric wards.
 While living with Bowie, he introduced the younger man to many of his lifelong influences, such as modern jazz, Buddhism, Beat poetry and the occult.
 In addition to Burns, a significant proportion of Bowie's extended family members had schizophrenia spectrum disorders, including an aunt who was institutionalised and another who underwent a lobotomy; this has been labelled as an influence on his early work.

 Bowie studied art, music and design.
 After Burns introduced him to modern jazz, his enthusiasm for players like Charles Mingus and John Coltrane led his mother to give him a Grafton saxophone in 1961.
 He was soon receiving lessons from baritone saxophonist Ronnie Ross.

 He received a serious injury at school in 1962 when his friend George Underwood punched him in the left eye during a fight over a girl.
 After a series of operations during a four-month hospitalisation, the damage could not be fully repaired and Bowie was left with faulty depth perception and anisocoria (a permanently dilated pupil); his eye later became one of Bowie's most recognisable features.
 Despite their altercation, Bowie remained on good terms with Underwood, who went on to create the artwork for Bowie's early albums.

 In 1961 he met Peter Frampton, who was three years younger.
-They were schoolmates at Bromley Technical School where Frampton's father Owen was their art teacher.
+They were schoolmates at Bromley Technical School.
 Frampton's band the Little Ravens played on the same bill at school as Bowie's band, George and the Dragons.
 Peter and David would spend lunch breaks together, playing Buddy Holly songs.